they-them/they-them/README.md

 #### About Me:

-I'm a non-binary pixel artist, generalist, and full-stack engineer working in Montreal, Quebec. :canada:
+I'm a non-binary pixel artist, generalist, and full-stack mobile engineer working in Montreal, Quebec. :canada:

 #### What I'm doing: